Concordia International Obtains Court Protection To Facilitate Capital Restructuring: Are There Potential Investing Opportunities?

 In fact, the stated policy guidelines behind section 192 of the CBCA is specific that it not be used when the Company is insolvent.
 This may be a technicality but the Applicants under the court application includes a wholly owned subsidiary of Concordia International Corp. called Concordia Healthcare (Canada) Limited which was incorporated under the CBCA but has no debt and is not an operating entity at the moment.
 The Company is positioning itself under the court application as being solvent once the restructuring is finalized and approved (with the elimination of approximately $2 billion of debt).
 As well, the Company itself (Concordia International Corp.) was incorporated under the Ontario Business Corporations Act and would need to be continued as an entity incorporated under the CBCA assuming the restructuring is finalized and approved by all necessary parties.

-I am moderately encouraged that the Company is proceeding under section 192 of the CBCA rather than the available insolvency legislation as it suggests that the Company is getting close to obtaining a deal with the various classes of Secured and Unsecured Long Term debt holders in a manner which will be sufficiently fair to all stakeholders (including common shareholders) in order to obtain cooperation from the debt holders as well as approval from the Court as well as approval from the Director appointed under the CBCA.
+I am moderately encouraged that the Company is proceeding under section 192 of the CBCA rather than the available insolvency legislation as it suggests that the Company is getting close to obtaining a deal with the various classes of Secured and Unsecured Long Term debt holders in a manner which will be sufficiently fair to all stakeholders (including common shareholders), encourage cooperation from the long-term debt holders, and hopefully help obtain approval from both the Court and Director appointed under the CBCA.

 The Company is not bankrupt (which is a legal term) and this court application is not a bankruptcy proceeding.
-Of course, if the restructuring plan under section 192 of the CBCA is not successful or approved, the Company has signaled in its court materials that it may seek insolvency protection either under applicable insolvency legislation which could include bankruptcy.
+Of course, if the restructuring plan under section 192 of the CBCA is not successful or approved, the Company has signaled in its court materials that it may seek relief under applicable insolvency legislation which could include some sort of bankruptcy proceeding.

 The Preliminary Interim Order effectively prevents, among other activities, any creditor from taking steps to enforce their loans without leave of the court and thereby allows the Company to continue on business in the normal course while attempting to finalize its Restructuring Plan on (hopefully) a consensual basis.